gravitational/teleport/docs/2.3/admin-guide.md

     # Turns 'auth' role on.
 Default is 'yes'
     enabled: yes

-    # defines the types and second factors the auth server supports
     authentication:
         # default authentication type. possible values are 'local', 'oidc' and 'saml'
         # only local authentication (Teleport's own user DB) is supported in the open